Posted on: 5th September 2022 in Finance

 Whilst legislation such as the GDPR and the DPA intend to make sure your data is used according to your wishes, this is not always the case.
 Finding the best financial services provider included choosing the provider that respects your privacy and will protect it no matter the cost.
 Working with financial advisers means third parties will access your financial and family data.

 Therefore you should always be sure that you collaborate with people who will offer you the best investment or any other type of financial solution as well as protect your personal data.
 In this case, you need to collaborate with fully regulated financial providers, relieving yourself of anxiety and uncertainty.

 Technology has made giant steps in the last 20 years.
 Processes that required standing in line for hours in a brick-and-mortar bank branch are now done in a matter of seconds by using our cell phones.
 It is true that we have come a long way since then, saving time and accelerating the execution of orders thus reducing anxiety in everyday life.

-Holborn Assets is regulated by the most strict as well as prestigious regulatory authorities in the world such as the FCA in the UK and CySEC in the EU among others.
+Holborn Assets is regulated by the most strict as well as prestigious regulatory authorities in the world such as CySEC in the EU among others.
 All processes and personal data are protected by the most sophisticated systems and are in accordance with regulatory instructions.
 Therefore, you never have to worry about your data being highjacked by any hackers with malicious intent.
 Get in touch with us today to build your financial plan and achieve your financial goals.

 We have 18 offices across the globe and we manage over $2billion for our 20,000+ clientsGet started